 Personally, I would say that the sphere needs to be moving at least 30 feet per round to deal damage, and I would allow a Dexterity save against a DC equal to the spellcaster's spell save DC to avoid the sphere.
 The DM might also allow a creature to perform a Strength (Athletics) check to stop the sphere.

 The most obvious way to use Shape Water offensively is to drop something heavy on a creature.
-A 5-foot cube of ice weighs just under 7,800 pounds.
+A 5-foot cube of ice weighs just under 7,200 pounds (according to aqua-calc.com).
 For comparison, a typical sedan weighs somwhere around 3500 pounds.
 Consider dropping two of them on top of someone without the advantage of "crumple sections".
 That would hurt.

 Assume that any of the example weights below have fallen at least 10 feet to gain momentum before striking a target.
 You might also add additional damage based on the distance fallen.

 Damage dealt this way should be bludgeoning damage, and the creature should recieve a Dexterity saving throw to halve or avoid the damage against a save DC equal to your spellcasting DC.
 I don't know enough about ice to know how a block of ice would handle being dropped from various heights.